-In a controversial area such as detox this is probably the most controversial method that I have ever seen.
+In a controversial area such as detox this is probably the most controversial method or tool that I have ever seen.
 Detox foot patches also called detox foot pads are fitted to the soles of your feet as you sleep overnight.

 When the pads are removed in the morning they are claimed to have absorbed toxins from your body.
 They are often found to be smelly and discoloured.

 You will find a lot of mixed opinions on this.
 Certainly the procedure is effortlessly easy and seems rather unlikely to work to me at least, as a detox technique.